Information for Prospective Students

 I am currently enrolled as a graduate student in Virginia Tech Department XYZ.
 How do I switch from XYZ to Computer Science?

-Transfers from another VT department into CS are evaluated just like a regular application to the CS department.
 First, complete and submit a change of graduate program request form (available from the Graduate School forms page).
-This will enable us to request your application file (GRE scores, transcripts, recommendation letters, and essentially all components of the original application) to be sent over from the graduate school to the CS department for evaluation.
+This will enable us to request your application file (transcripts, recommendation letters, and essentially all components of the original application) to be sent over from the graduate school to the Department of Computer Science for evaluation.

-Transfer students should already have selected and have the support of a research adviser from CS before we evaluate the transfer request.
+Transfer students seeking to enter the MS or Ph.D. track should already have selected and have the support of a research advisor from CS before we evaluate the transfer request.
+This is not a requirement for students seeking to enter the MEng track.

 I am currently enrolled as a graduate student in Virginia Tech Department XYZ.
 I would like to get a simultaneous degree in Computer Science.

-It is department policy to approve simultaneous degrees only for research-track students, i.e., either Masters thesis or Ph.D., and for whom a CS faculty member has agreed to serve as the thesis advisor.
+We only admit research-track students (MS/Ph.D.) after a CS faculty member has agreed to serve as the thesis or dissertation advisor.
 This is normally only done when the student already has a standing research relationship with the potential advisor stemming from the research program being done in the home department.
-Important: Simultaneous degree students may only file a thesis-track Plan of Study, and we will not honor requests to change from the thesis to coursework-only track for simultaneous degree students.

 - Have your potential CS advisor send email to Dr. Shaffer indicating that s/he agrees to supervise your thesis, and indicating what the thesis topic will be.